Undergraduate Course: Computer Security (INFR10067)

 1 exam (75% of course total).

 On completion of this course, the student will be able to:

-- Recognise the common security threats against computer systems, and know at least the basic mechanisms to address them.
+- describe common security threats against computer systems, and identify appropriate mechanisms to address them.

-- Be able to complete basic security analysis of a computer system.
+- complete a basic security analysis of computer systems or networks.

 |Introduction to Computer Security (First Edition), Michael Goodrich and Roberto Tamassia, Pearson.|